-In preparing the financial statements, management is responsible for assessing the organization's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the organization or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing BC OGRIS's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate BC OGRIS or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the organization's financial reporting process.
+Those charged with governance are responsible for overseeing BC OGRIS's financial reporting process.